AyrA/YtStream/README.md

 ### Youtube

-- Set the YouTube API key (optional)
+- Set the YouTube API key.
+Optional for streaming, required for the url builder or the built-in media player

 ### Cache